 9. Refresh the soil

-When growing plants indoors, the most important thing to remember is to keep the soil moist.
+When growing plants indoors, keeping the soil moist is the most important thing to remember.
 This is especially true during the cold months.
 When watering your plants, water deeply enough to reach the bottom of the pot.

-If unsure how deep to water, use a pencil to mark the pot’s surface.
+If unsure how deep to water, mark the pot’s surface with a pencil.
 Then, place one foot into the pot and step down until you feel the pencil mark.
 Watering too shallowly can cause roots to rot.

 If you notice brown spots on leaves, check the air temperature inside the home.
-If it is consistently above 70 degrees F, consider moving your plants outside for the season.
-If the temperatures drop below 50 degrees F, you may want to bring your plants inside.
+Consider moving your plants outside for the season if it is consistently above 70 degrees F. If the temperatures drop below 50 degrees F, you may want to bring your plants inside.

 10. Be brave and report any suspicious activity

 A common misconception among gardeners is that “repotting” means replacing your plant’s entire root system with fresh soil.
-In fact, it simply refers to changing your plant’s existing soil with a fresh potting medium to give it some additional room to grow.
+It simply refers to changing your plant’s existing soil with a fresh potting medium to give it additional room to grow.
 This usually happens every 12 to 18 months.

 If your plant has outgrown the original pot, you’ll want to choose a new one about 1 to 3 inches bigger than the old one.
-You don’t want to put too much pressure on the roots because they’re still trying to figure out where they’re supposed to go.
+You don’t want to put too much pressure on the roots because they’re still figuring out where they should go.

 Frequently Asked Questions [FAQs]

 Since saturated roots pressure the rest of the plant, guttation is often a sign of overwatering.
-As a result, the plant exudes sap in an effort to expel its excess moisture (and nutrients).
+As a result, the plant exudes sap to expel its excess moisture (and nutrients).
 You can stop sap production by reducing watering.

 Yes.
 Many houseplants are propagated through seeds.
 To start, select healthy-looking, fully-developed seeds.
 Store them in a cool, dry place until they germinate.